paweljakubas/j-random-matrices/chapters/algebra.md

    9!:1  {.rngWithSeed2000

-   NB. now 5 sample of N(0,1) should be the same as immediately after previous rng's state reset 0 1 rnorm 5
+   NB. now 5 sample of N(0,1) should be the same as immediately after previous rng's state reset NB. the rng's state reset functionality will be important later for experiment's reproducibility 0 1 rnorm 5
 _1.42716 _0.353494 0.0569464 _0.300366 0.752976
 ```